Engineering Notes

 Constrained Diffusion Policies (2024) apply CMDPs to diffusion-based robot control, where the denoising process itself is constrained to stay within safe action regions.

-8. Cross-Disciplinary Insight
+Cross-Disciplinary Insight

 CMDPs are a special case of constrained optimization as studied in operations research and economics.
 The Lagrangian method is the same KKT-condition machinery used in support vector machines, portfolio optimization under risk constraints, and water resource allocation.

-In control theory, the analogous framework is Model Predictive Control (MPC) with state and input constraints — the controller solves a constrained optimization at every timestep.
-MPC has strong formal guarantees but requires a known dynamics model.
-Safe RL handles unknown dynamics at the cost of probabilistic rather than hard guarantees.
+In control theory, the analogous framework is Model Predictive Control (MPC) with state and input constraints.
+The controller solves a constrained optimization at every timestep.
+MPC has strong formal guarantees but requires a known dynamics model; safe RL handles unknown dynamics at the cost of probabilistic rather than hard guarantees.

-In economics, the Lagrange multiplier $\lambda$ has a direct interpretation: it is the shadow price of the constraint — how much reward you’d gain if you could relax the constraint by one unit.
-Watching $\lambda$ during training tells you how “binding” the safety constraint is.
-If $\lambda \to 0$, the constraint isn’t active and you’re leaving reward on the table by being overly cautious.
+In economics, the Lagrange multiplier $\lambda$ has a direct interpretation: it is the shadow price of the constraint, measuring how much reward you would gain if you could relax it by one unit.
+Watching $\lambda$ during training tells you how binding the safety constraint actually is.
+If $\lambda \to 0$, the constraint is not active and the agent is being overly cautious.

-9. Daily Challenge
+Daily Challenge

 Exercise: Safety-Reward Pareto Frontier